 We all know that there is no such place as a physical paradise; it is a concept that exists only in our imagination.
 It is a grand idea created by astute minds that invented a utopian final resting place for us all.
 A paradise epitomizes the opposite of our hectic lives.
 It is a comfortable and predictable location of plentiful that never changes, a place where life proceeds without worries, a place that provides all your needs.
 Plato(c.428–c.348 BC) called it “indestructible, immortal and divine”.

 Paradise location in Egypt

 From the Egyptian Pyramid Text, Old Kingdom (2500 BC), and monuments, we learn that they believed in such a place, which exists in the sky region where the “Imperishable Stars” shines.
-The Great Pyramid design at Giza describes the path to Paradise as the Egyptians envisioned.
+The Great Pyramid design at Giza describes the path to Paradise as envisioned by the Egyptians.
 Pharaoh Khufu’s burial site (Fig. 1) exemplifies such a place, the pyramid contains two built-in shafts that extend in the directions toward the North Star and Orion constellation.

 This path maps Pharaoh’s soul travel from Earth, the burial place, through the Underworld, Orion constellation, and finally reaches Heaven at the location of the immortal stars, the stars surrounding the North Star, see Fig.2, they never sink, they rotate around the North Pole and are always visible through the night and seasons.
 The Egyptian Book of the Dead passage that describes Pharaoh’s rise to heaven: ‘He joins Orion (Osiris) and his companion Sirius.
 They continue their way along the cosmic aisle… the dead souls are anxious to join the Immortal Stars’.